 I am old guy!
 I got into the hobby when my Dad bought me a Revell bf109 Messerschmitt in 1/72.
 I was about 10 so about 1962.
 I built consistently until I left for the Army when I was 19 (1971).
 My last kit I built in 1973 in Germany and that was a Tamiya Motorized Leopard Tank.

 If I were you, I would start where you left off.
 You’ve got skills, you just need to remember what those were.
 If you were doing Monogram in the 70’s or 80’s, get one of those kits that you always wanted to do on ebay and go for it.
-Also, Revell of German absorbed both Revell in America and Monogram so the kits you used to do are available under the “Revell” name and they are the same kits you remember so you can get them relatively new from Revell.
+Also, Revell of Germany absorbed both Revell in America and Monogram so the kits you used to do are available under the “Revell” name and they are the same kits you remember from the same molds so you can get them relatively new from Revell.

 Some of the things I learned I will relate.

 Shaky hands!
 After a life of hard work your hands probably aren’t as steady as they once were.
 If your hands shake all the time violently you had better see your doctor.
 If you are a morning coffee drinker, wait until afternoon or evening to do your fine work.
-Rest both of your hands on your workbench, part in one hand, paintbrush in the other, and have your hands touch; it doesn’t have to be much but it does lesson tremors a bit.
-Sometimes if it’s bad enough, fine something else to work on and then come back.
-Also, if your exercise heavily at any point, your hands will automatically tremble a bit as you try to work.
+Rest both of your hands on your workbench, part in one hand, paintbrush in the other, and have your hands touch; it doesn’t have to be much, I make contact with my little finger of my painting hand, but it does lesson tremors a bit.
+Sometimes if it’s bad enough, find something else to work on and then come back later to the fine work.
+Also, if you exercise heavily at any point, your hands will automatically tremble a bit as you try to work.
 Do your exercise far away from the time you model.
 It helps.
+Then there are workarounds.
 When working on my B-17, I wanted to do “black basing” in which you prime the plane in black, then spray little puffs of white or gray from your airbrush while avoiding the black of the panel lines.
-I did not have that kind of control so I got a bunch of different widths of masking tape, took the smallest width of tape in the pack (3/16") and laid it over the panel lines.
+I did not have that kind of control to avoid hitting the panel lines so I got a bunch of different widths of masking tape, took the smallest width of tape in the pack (3/16") and laid it over the panel lines.
 Here’s the tape:

 And here’s what it looked like:

 You need light to work, lots and lots of lights.
 You’ll never have enough.
-Her is my workspace.
+Here is my workspace.

 Weak eyes: Tiny pieces require assistance with seeing what you’re doing.
 Get a couple of magnifying glasses to help you see your work when needed.
 Here’s mine!